The LBI Vibe and the Mainland

-"Long viewed as one of the best places to surf in this part of the U.S."
+LBI has long been viewed as one of the best places to surf in this part of the U.S.

 Dutch Captain Cornelius Jacobsen May established a footing here in 1614.
 It later became a whaling and fishing outpost, and then the seeds of tourism were planted during the nineteenth century when affluent Philadelphians arrived by train and ferry.
 Folks from Philly have been coming ever since along with a good number of mainlander New Jerseyans and an increasingly large amount of New Yorkers.
 Most have second homes (or condos) here, others commute (mostly into Philadelphia) and more and more have retired on the island.
 Not surprisingly, this community of almost 10,000 residents balloons up to nearly 150,000 during the summer months.